charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit320Final2018.md

 - Port: 30034
 - Environment Variable: ELF_SYSTEM_CHECK_PORT

 Recall that the official list of ports and names is in [SystemdServiceControl][sdsctrl].
+If possible, please include the code you have have in **~/.bashrc** for exporting your custom environment variables, especially if they vary from mine.

 ## Extra Credit